TEXflip/function-swim/README.md

 little tool to visualize in 3D optimization functions with GLSL

 ## Roadmap:
-- Better algorithm for RayMarching in order to render correctly high frequency opt. functions.
-(Probably gradient based)
-- Orthographic projection
+- loadable shaders
 - render function points in the scene
 - bind population based optimization algorithms rendering the population over the optimizatin process
-- better shadows
+- Orthographic projection

 ## Requirements:
 - python >= 3.7